• Skip to primary navigation

 Instructions

-• Begin by preheating the oven to 400.
-While the oven is preheating, peel and scoop out the seeds of the butternut squash.
+• While the oven is preheating, peel and scoop out the seeds of the butternut squash.
 Dice into cubes and place on a baking sheet.

-• Once the vegetables are cooked, pour into a blender with the vegan cream cheese, and paprika.
+• Once the vegetables are cooked, pour into a blender with the vegan cream cheese and paprika.
 Blend until smooth.

 • Chop the chives and sprinkle on top along with the sesame seeds and additional paprika.